 - Use the orange marker and color one side of the paper plate orange.
 You can use a crayon or paint as well, but I find using a marker the fastest and least messy.

 - Cut out eyes and mouth for the pumpkin using the black construction paper.
+You can also print out the free pumpkin faces template and mix and match the eyes, nose, and mouth to make your perfect paper plate pumpkin.

 - Glue the black eyes and mouth onto the paper plate.